-2016-1 Amendments to Australian Accounting Standards - Recognition of Deferred Tax Assets for Unrealised Losses 2016-2 Amendments to Australian Accounting Standards - Disclosure Initiative: Amendments to AASB 107, Statement of Cash Flows 2017-2 Amendments to Australian Accounting Standards - Further Annual Improvements 2014-2016 cycle.
-AASB 9, and relevant Financial Instruments amending standards The new standard replaces AASB139 and includes a logical model for classification, measurement and derecognition of financial assets, a single forward looking "expected loss" impairment model and a substantially reformed approach to hedge accounting.
+2016-1 Amendments to Australian Accounting Standards - Recognition of Deferred Tax Assets for Unrealised Losses 2016-2 Amendments to Australian Accounting Standards - Disclosure Initiative: Amendments Statement of Cash Flows 2017-2 Amendments to Australian Accounting Standards - Further Annual Improvements 2014-2016 cycle.
+AASB 9, and relevant amending standards Financial Instruments The new standard replaces AASB 139 and includes a logical model for classification, measurement and derecognition of financial assets, a single forward looking "expected loss" impairment model and a substantially reformed approach to hedge accounting.
 The new standard is effective from 1 July 2018.
-All hedge positions have been closed out and AWE has no history of non-collection of accounts receivable given the nature of sales to a small number of large customers.
+All hedge positions have been closed out and AWE has no history of non-collection of accounts receivabl given the nature of sales to a small number of large customers.
 As such, the application of this standard is not expected to have a material impact to the Group.
-On adoption of AASB 9, based on work performed up to the date of this report there is not expected to be: Material changes in the classification of financial assets and liabilities.
-Any significant impact on future results due to fair value changes resulting from credit risk.
+On adoption of AASB 9, based on work performed up to the date of this report there is not expected to be + Material changes in the classification of financial assets and liabilities. + Any significant impact on future results due to fair value changes resulting from credit risk.
 Any significant impact upon credit provisions due to the introduction of an expected loss impairment model for determining credit provisions.
-AASB 15, and relevant Revenue from Contracts with Customers amending standards The new standard replaces AASB 118 Revenue and IAS 111, Construction contracts and a number of other revenue related interpretations and is effective 1 July 2018.
-The core principals of AASB15 is that an entity recognises revenue in accordance with the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-The new standard has introduced a five-step model as the framework for revenue recognition: Step 1: Identify the contracts with a customer Step 2: Identify the performance obligation of the contract Step 3: Determine the transaction price Step 4: Allocate the transaction price to the performance obligations in the contract Step 5: Recognise revenue when (or as) the entity satisfies a performance obligation.